aturtur/cinema4d-scripts/README.md

 This script imports folder and merges every object on it to the current project.

 ### Make dynamic spline with control points
-Select a spline and run this script.
-The script makes two nulls
+Select a spline or bunch of splines and run this script.
+The script makes splines dynamic and adds null controllers.

+### Make dynamic spline between selected nulls
+Select two nulls and run the script.

 #### MML ASC to point cloud
 This script imports ASC files from MML (maanmittauslaitos) [NLS (national land survey of finland)] and creates polygon objects with points.
 More info: https://tiedostopalvelu.maanmittauslaitos.fi/tp/kartta?lang=fi